 Vietnam isn’t opening its borders to tourists anytime soon.
 However, residents and essential business travelers can apply for special pandemic visas.
 Like other countries, officials in Vietnam had hoped to welcome back guests in the fall of 2020, but a new wave of cases has curtailed the plans.

 Travelers that secure special entry visas must quarantine for two weeks upon arrival.
 Moreover, people who test positive at airports may not be granted entry.

-Vietnam had one of the lowest contagion rates in the world, with 1,054 cases and 35 deaths.
+Vietnam had one of the lowest contagion rates in the world, with 1,361 cases and 35 deaths.
+(Source: WHO)

-And that’s the low-down on Asian border reopenings.
-Generally speaking, aside from Pakistan, the continent is pretty locked to international travel except for essential business and medical travel.
-If you urgently need to get to one of these countries, start with instructions on your country’s embassy page.
+And that’s the low-down on Asian border reopening.
+Generally speaking, the continent is timidly reopening to international travel.
+If you urgently need to get to one of these countries, start by reading the information posted on your country’s embassy page.
 Good luck!